Exhibits and Sculpture in the Garden

 2015 Exhibition: September 20 - December 11

 Every fall the Garden hosts one of the Triangle’s most anticipated art events, a juried outdoor exhibition of exciting sculptures by North Carolina artists.
-The 26th Annual Sculpture in the Garden, (September 21-December 7, 2014) showcased dozens of original works of North Carolina sculptors in the Garden exquisitely illuminating the bond between art and nature.
+Sculpture in the Garden showcases dozens of original works of North Carolina sculptors in the Garden exquisitely illuminating the bond between art and nature.

-Mark your calendar to experience nature, art and the great outdoors at Sculpture in the Garden in fall 2015!
+Mark your calendar to experience nature, art and the great outdoors at Sculpture in the Garden, September 20 - December 11, 2015!

 ecent advances in pseudorandom technology ......